21centuryweather/21st-Century-Weather-Software-Wiki/rose-cylc/rose-cylc-intro.md

 https://metomi.github.io/rose/2019.01.8/html/tutorial/cylc/scheduling/graphing.html

-Let's follow the instructions at the bottom of the page.
+Let's follow the Practical section at the bottom of that page.

 **Remember!!** we have to use the `module use` and `module load` commands to add `rose` and `cylc` to our paths on gadi, in case you are startingn this tutorial from a fresh login session.
 ```